GLIMS-RGI/rgi_user_guide/docs/regions/rgi10.md

 **De Long Islands**

-Glaciers in the De Long Islands, Russia (subregion 10-03), were nominal circles in RGI 6.0 and are now appropriately included with digitized boundaries and divides.
+Glaciers in the De Long Islands, Russia (subregion 10-03), were nominal circles in RGI 6.0 and are now appropriately included with digitized boundaries and divides based on Landsat imagery from 1999.

 **Japan**